clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/work-time-pattern-models.md

 4. Configure the settings:<br>
   **Valid from/Valid to**: Set a {% link_new validity period | features/administration/set-a-validity-period.md %}.<br>
   **Work time pattern model**<br>
-  **Reference date**: Set a {% link_new reference date | features/administration/reference-date.md %} when the work time pattern model starts to be used.
+  **Reference date**: Set a reference date that defines the start day of the work time pattern model.
 5. Click _OK_{:.doc-button}.

 Use the {% link_new mass update | features/administration/mass-update.md %} functionality to assign a work time pattern model to several people at once.